randy888chan/localswap/README.md

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.

+## Security

+All cryptographic operations are performed using hardened WebCrypto implementations.
+Private keys are never exposed to browser contexts and are managed exclusively in:

+1. Cloudflare Workers (PSBT signing)
+2. Hardware Security Modules (Key generation)
+3. Trusted Execution Environments (Key usage)

+For auditing purposes, the entire signing process uses deterministic BitcoinJS templates.

 ## License

 This project is licensed under the MIT License.